CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_eth_if.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `iscsi_ip_v4_address_allocation_type`:(string)(Computed) Static/Pool/DHCP Type of IP address allocated to the vNIC.
+* `iscsi_ip_v4_address_allocation_type`:(string)(ReadOnly) Static/Pool/DHCP Type of IP address allocated to the vNIC.
 It is derived from iSCSI boot policy IP Address type.* `None` - Type indicates that there is no IP associated to an vnic.* `DHCP` - The IP address is assigned using DHCP, if available.* `Static` - Static IPv4 address is assigned to the iSCSI boot interface based on the information entered in this area.* `Pool` - An IPv4 address is assigned to the iSCSI boot interface from the management IP address pool.
-* `iscsi_ip_v4_config`:(HashMap) -(Computed) IPV4 configurations such as Netmask, Gateway and DNS for iSCSI vNIC.
+* `iscsi_ip_v4_config`:(HashMap) -(ReadOnly) IPV4 configurations such as Netmask, Gateway and DNS for iSCSI vNIC.
 This complex property has following sub-properties:
   + `gateway`:(string) IP address of the default IPv4 gateway.
   + `netmask`:(string) A subnet mask is a 32-bit number that masks an IP address and divides the IP address into network address and host address.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `primary_dns`:(string) IP Address of the primary Domain Name System (DNS) server.
   + `secondary_dns`:(string) IP Address of the secondary Domain Name System (DNS) server.
-* `iscsi_ipv4_address`:(string)(Computed) IP address associated to the vNIC.
+* `iscsi_ipv4_address`:(string)(ReadOnly) IP address associated to the vNIC.
 * `lan_connectivity_policy`:(HashMap) - A reference to a vnicLanConnectivityPolicy resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `lcp_vnic`:(HashMap) -(Computed) A reference to a vnicEthIf resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+* `lcp_vnic`:(HashMap) -(ReadOnly) A reference to a vnicEthIf resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `mac_address`:(string)(Computed) The MAC address that is assigned to the vNIC based on the MAC pool that has been assigned to the LAN Connectivity Policy.
+* `mac_address`:(string)(ReadOnly) The MAC address that is assigned to the vNIC based on the MAC pool that has been assigned to the LAN Connectivity Policy.
 * `mac_address_type`:(string) Type of allocation selected to assign a MAC address for the vnic.* `POOL` - The user selects a pool from which the mac/wwn address will be leased for the Virtual Interface.* `STATIC` - The user assigns a static mac/wwn address for the Virtual Interface.
 * `mac_lease`:(HashMap) - A reference to a macpoolLease resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties: